 She continued to live at 297 Marlborough during the 1878-1879 winter season, but moved thereafter.
 By 1880, she and her two sons were living in Acton.

-On July 10, 1878, 297 Marlborough was acquired from Margaret Williams by real estate dealer George Butterfield, and on April 18, 1879, he transferred the property to the Lowell Five Cents Savings Bank, which held a mortgage on the property given by Frederick Pope and assumed by the subsequent buyers.
+On July 10, 1878, 297 Marlborough was acquired from Margaret Williams by real estate dealer George Butterfield, who offered the property for sale at public auction on July 28, 1878.
+The property did not sell, and on April 18, 1879, he transferred it to the Lowell Five Cents Savings Bank, which held a mortgage given by Frederick Pope and assumed by the subsequent buyers.

 By the 1879-1880 winter season, 297 Marlborough was the home of patent solicitor (and former Universalist clergyman) Edwin A. Eaton and his wife Sarah Elizabeth (Slocumb) Eaton.
 They previously had lived at 130 West Brookline.
 They continued to live at 297 Marlborough during the 1880-1881 season.